 Wake up early and head to the airport to catch your flight to Lukla.
 The flight is one of the highlights of this trip as you get your first view of the mighty Mount Everest and other giants.

-Once you arrive in Tenzing Hillary Airport in Lukla you meet the other crew members.
+Once you arrive at Tenzing Hillary Airport in Lukla you meet the other crew members.
 You sort out your belongings and begin your trek.
 The first day’s trek is pretty short and it takes you to the picturesque Lukla settlement of Phakding.

 As you enter the settlement you get your first view of Mount Everest.
 You make your way to a teahouse and rest your tired muscles.
-Overnight in Namche.

-Take a hike up to Shyangboche and Hotel Everest View that lies right above Namche for excellent views of Mount Everest, Ama Dablam, Thamserku, Khumbila etc. While returning, take a detour to Khumjung Village and visit the first school in the Khumbu region established by Sir Edmund Hillary.
+Take a hike up to Shyangboche and Hotel Everest View that lies right above Namche for excellent views of Mount Everest, Ama Dablam, Thamserku, Khumbila, etc. While returning, take a detour to Khumjung Village and visit the first school in the Khumbu region established by Sir Edmund Hillary.

 The village is also famous for its monastery, Khumjung Monastery, where the scalp, believed to be that of a Yeti (the abominable snowman) is kept in a casket.
-Overnight in Namche.

 We take an upward trail and head out of Namche.
 The trail evens out and you get to walk easily on flat ground as you leave Namche behind.
 The trail winds around the eastern part of the plateau offering outstanding views of the mountains.
 Ama Dablam and other Khumbu peaks rise up welcomingly.

-In a short while you reach Kyangjuma.
+In a short while, you reach Kyangjuma.
 You proceed onwards to Tengboche, the village with the most important Buddhist Monastery in Khumbu.
 Visit the monastery and feel the sacred vibe.
 After praying for a successful trek, head on to Pangboche.

-Following a steep up and down trail and after the Imja River crossing, you arrive at Pangboche, the highest permanent settlement in the Khumbu region.
+Following a steep up and down the trail and after the Imja River crossing, you arrive at Pangboche, the highest permanent settlement in the Khumbu region.
 The village is known for its ancient gompa (Pangboche Monastery), the oldest in Khumbu.

 Today you hike to Ama Dablam Base Camp.
 The trail to Ama Dablam Base Camp begins from Pangboche and this is the last stop at a permanent settlement for Ama Dablam expedition groups.
 It takes around 2 to 3 hours to reach the base camp.

 Head down from the village to the Imja River.
-The scenery filled with yaks grazing on green pastures and lovely view of the river gorges is stunning.
+The scenery filled with yaks grazing on green pastures and the lovely view of the river gorges is stunning.
 Cross the river and climb up.